IEDB/ARC/README.md

 ```shell
 python -m ARC <command> -h
 ```
 - HMMs come by default but can be updated.
-If they are missing they can be added via an install command
+If they are missing for some they can be added via the install command
 ```shell
 python -m ARC update -archive
 ```